hanami/guides/content/introduction/getting-started.md

 end
 ```

-In our template we can loop over `params.errors` (if there are any) and display a friendly message.
+In our template, we can loop over `params.errors` (if there are any) and display a friendly message.
 Open up `apps/web/templates/books/new.html.erb`:

 ```erb